Skip to content

 Here is the good news: the Dominican Republic has one of the most foreigner-friendly property ownership frameworks in the Caribbean.
 No residency requirement.
 No local partner needed.
 No special permits.
 You get the same ownership rights as a Dominican citizen — and it is written directly into the Constitution.

-This guide walks you through every legal step of purchasing property in the DR, from your first offer to the day you hold your registered title.
+This guide walks you through every legal step of buying property in the Dominican Republic as a foreigner, from your first offer to the day you hold your registered title.
 We will cover costs, timelines, common pitfalls, and the specific advantages that make developments like Sienna Terrenas in Las Terrenas especially attractive to international buyers.

 Ready to understand what your investment could look like?
 Calculate your projected returns before we dive into the legal details.